sergueik/springboot_study/basic-reloadable-properties/README.md

 The red property is: red
 The blue property is: blue
 ```
-this cwdemonstrates that two side by side properties resources are *merged*
+this demonstrates that two side by side properties resources are *merged*
 #### Cleanup
 * may need to manually destroy all started containers and images
 ```sh